When you’re inside the workshop, you will need a wide variety of tools to be accessible at all times.

 Corded jigsaws that are priced somewhere around $120 to $150 have all the features you need, significantly more powerful engines as well as some add-ons that make them easier to use.

-The premium cordless jigsaws are the ones that can really make a dent in your bank account.
+The best cordless jigsaws are the ones that can really make a dent in your bank account.
 These jigsaws are usually priced around $250 to $300.
 The price tag is high, but it’s worth it if you have the money.

 Lastly, some cordless jigsaws are closer in terms of price to the premium corded variants.
 Manufacturers are able to lower the price by that much typically because those cordless jigsaws don’t come with batteries included.